-In partnership with the Puyallup Tribe of Indians (PTOI), the Port of Tacoma is planning the Lower Wapato Creek Habitat Project.
+In partnership with the Puyallup Tribe of Indians (PTOI), the Port of Tacoma has started construction of the Lower Wapato Creek Habitat Project.
 This is an advance mitigation project that consists of two primary fish and wetland habitat restoration elements:

 - Replacement of two fish-barrier culverts that convey Wapato Creek under 12th Street East with a fish-passable full-span bridge; and